I, like

-many others, first became interested in the martial arts because
+like many others, first became interested in the martial arts

-of the big martial arts boom in the middle 70s.
-Even at the
+because of the big martial arts boom in the middle 70s.
+Even

-age of 18, with the little teaching that I received up to that
+at the age of 18, with the little teaching that I received up

-point, I learned that Chinese martial arts was a vast and seemingly
+to that point, I learned that Chinese martial arts was a vast

-endless sea of knowledge.
-At Northern Illinois University, I
+and seemingly endless sea of knowledge.
+At Northern Illinois

-became introduced to the Chinese Kung-Fu Club of DeKalb.
+University, I became introduced to the Chinese Kung-Fu Club

-the class to be very friendly and to have a family-like atmosphere.
+found the class to be very friendly and to have a family-like

-The students accepted me immediately even though I was new.
+atmosphere.
+The students accepted me immediately even though

-I worked my way through the levels and learned the physical
+I was new.
+I worked my way through the levels and learned the

-demands that Kung-Fu has on one's body and mind.
-I seemed to
+physical demands that Kung-Fu has on one's body and mind.
+I

-progress quickly due to the individualized attention I received
+seemed to progress quickly due to the individualized attention

-in the class.
-I soon realized that Kung-Fu was shaping not only
+I received in the class.
+I soon realized that Kung-Fu was shaping

-the health of my body, but my moods and attitudes as well.
+not only the health of my body, but my moods and attitudes as

 Kung-Fu